-Each student will be assigned an individual digital lab notebook as a Google Doc that you will use for the quarter.
-These will be made available through the Canvas Site.
+Each student will be assigned an individual digital lab notebook as a Google Doc that students will use for the quarter.
+These will be made available through the Canvas website.
 Complete and organized lab notebook entries are a critical part of effective work in a research lab.
 As such, we expect students to practice good lab notebook entry habits.
-Information on how to keep a complete and organized lab notebook will be provided by the end of week 0.
+Information on how to keep a complete and organized lab notebook will be provided by the first lab of week 1.
 Lab notebook will be regularly checked and graded.